How to Plan the Perfect Long Weekend Away During COVID

 Have a plan for each day

-Having done your research and having prepared your list of all the things you want to see and do, put all the information together and create yourself an itinerary.
+Having done your research and prepared your list of all the things you want to see and do, put all the information together and create yourself an itinerary.
 This will keep you organised over the weekend and prevent you from wasting any time.

 Do not forget to take into account the new opening and closing times of venues.
 Whilst the regulatory closing time is 10 pm, many venues are choosing to close earlier so they are compliant with the UK government's rules.
 Definitely something worth keeping in mind if you’re booking a late dinner somewhere.